-4. Before elaborating on the requirements of the CRC in more detail, the Committee will first mention the leading principles of a comprehensive policy for juvenile justice.
-In the administration of juvenile justice, States Parties have to apply systematically the general principles contained in articles 2, 3, 6 and 12 CRC, as well as the fundamental principles of juvenile justice enshrined in articles 37 and 40 CRC.
+5. Before elaborating on the requirements of CRC in more detail, the Committee will first mention the leading principles of a comprehensive policy for juvenile justice.
+In the administration of juvenile justice, States parties have to apply systematically the general principles contained in articles 2, 3, 6 and 12 of CRC, as well as the fundamental principles of juvenile justice enshrined in articles 37 and 40.

-4a.
 Non-discrimination (art.
-2).
-States Parties have to take all necessary measures to ensure that all children in conflict with the law are treated equally.
-Particular attention must be paid to de facto discrimination and disparities, which may be the result of a lack of a consistent policy and involve vulnerable groups of children, such as street children, children belonging to racial, ethnic, religious or linguistic minorities, children who are indigenous, girl children, children with disabilities and children who are repeatedly in conflict with the law (recidivists).
-In this regard, training of all professionals involved in the administration of juvenile justice is important (see below para.
-33), as well as the establishment of rules, regulations or protocols which enhance equal treatment of child offenders and provide redress, remedies and compensation.
+2)

-Many children in conflict with the law are further victims of discrimination, e.g. when they try to get access to education or to the labour market.
-It is necessary that measures are taken to prevent such discrimination, inter alia by providing (former) child offenders with appropriate support and assistance in their efforts to reintegrate in society, and to conduct public campaigns emphasizing their right to assume a constructive role in society (art.
-40(1) CRC).
+- 6. States parties have to take all necessary measures to ensure that all children in conflict with the law are treated equally.
+Particular attention must be paid to de facto discrimination and disparities, which may be the result of a lack of a consistent policy and involve vulnerable groups of children, such as street children, children belonging to racial, ethnic, religious or linguistic minorities, indigenous children, girl children, children with disabilities and children who are repeatedly in conflict with the law (recidivists).
+In this regard, training of all professionals involved in the administration of juvenile justice is important (see paragraph 97 below), as well as the establishment of rules, regulations or protocols which enhance equal treatment of child offenders and provide redress, remedies and compensation. - 7.
+Many children in conflict with the law are also victims of discrimination, e.g. when they try to get access to education or to the labour market.
+It is necessary that measures are taken to prevent such discrimination, inter alia, as by providing former child offenders with appropriate support and assistance in their efforts to reintegrate in society, and to conduct public campaigns emphasizing their right to assume a constructive role in society (art.
+40 (1)). - 8.
 It is quite common that criminal codes contain provisions criminalizing behavioural problems of children, such as vagrancy, truancy, runaways and other acts, which often are the result of psychological or socio-economic problems.
-It is particularly a matter of concern that girls and street children are often the victim of this criminalization.
-These acts, also known as Status Offences, are not considered to be an offence if committed by adults.
-The Committee recommends the States Parties to abolish the provisions on Status Offences in order to establish an equal treatment under the law for children and adults.
-In this regard, the Committee also refers to article 56 of the United Nations Guidelines for the Prevention of Juvenile Delinquency (The Riyadh Guidelines): "In order to prevent further stigmatisation, victimization and criminalization of young persons, legislation should be enacted to ensure that any conduct not considered an offence or not penalized if committed by an adult is not considered an offence and not penalized if committed by a young person."
+It is particularly a matter of concern that girls and street children are often victims of this criminalization.
+These acts, also known as Status Offences, are not considered to be such if committed by adults.
+The Committee recommends that the States parties abolish the provisions on status offences in order to establish an equal treatment under the law for children and adults.
+In this regard, the Committee also refers to article 56 of the Riyadh Guidelines which reads: "In order to prevent further stigmatization, victimization and criminalization of young persons, legislation should be enacted to ensure that any conduct not considered an offence or not penalized if committed by an adult is not considered an offence and not penalized if committed by a young person."

-In addition, behaviour such as vagrancy, roaming the streets or runaways should be dealt with through the implementation of child protective measures including effective support for parents and/or other caregivers and measures which address the root causes of this behaviour.
+9. In addition, behaviour such as vagrancy, roaming the streets or runaways should be dealt with through the implementation of child protective measures, including effective support for parents and/or other caregivers and measures which address the root causes of this behaviour.